microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenges/Challenge5/README.md

 WWI leadership team wants to leverage Power BI to create rich semantic models to promote self-service BI using Azure Synapse Analytics (ASA).
 Additionally, they want to empower different analysts from different organizations to use Power BI reporting capability and build out analytics reports and dashboards from those data models.
 The final solution needs to consider both report design as well as optimal response times.
 Dashboards need to return in less 5 seconds.

 ## Description
 The objective of this lab is to have the Power BI report "WWI_Sales.pbix" to return in less than 5 seconds.
 This will require you to optimize the Power BI data model and report.
-Secondly, you will need to tune the Azure Synapse database to ensure your table design is setup properly and you have setup statistics and results-set cache.
+Secondly, you will need to tune the Azure Synapse SQL Pool to ensure your table design is setup properly and you have setup statistics and results-set cache.
 After completion, review your results with the coach to determine optimal design.

 ## Success Criteria
 * Reduce Response time to less than 10 seconds thru removing skew in Azure Synapse Analytics tables.